firebird-finance/firebird-docs/docs/BSC_guide.md

 If creating new wallet, set up your password and write down and store your seed phrase somewhere safe.

-Next step is adding BSC network, in order to do it, click on settings -> Networks -> Add network
+Next step is adding BSC network, in order to do it, click on Settings -> Networks -> Add network

 ![MetaMask_2](img/MetaMask_2)